-Disney After Hours at Walt Disney World’s Magic Kingdom offers guests the opportunity to experience the park with no crowds and shockingly short wait times.
-As we previously reported this event is running thru September.
-Inside the Magic decided to experience this seasonal event at the Magic Kingdom to see if it lives up to its promise.
+Disney After Hours at Walt Disney World’s Magic Kingdom offers Guests the opportunity to experience the Park with no crowds and shockingly short wait times.
+As we previously reported, this event is running thru September.
+Inside the Magic decided to participate in this seasonal event at the Magic Kingdom to see if it lives up to its promise.

-Disney After Hours is a separately ticketed event with a premium price of $119, and the limited number of guests per event makes for a unique, 3-hour park experience with more than 25 popular attractions and Character Greetings.
-By unique, Disney really means no lines for any attraction lasting longer than 10 minutes.
+Disney After Hours is a separately ticketed event with a premium price of $119.
+The limited number of Guests per event makes for a unique, 3-hour Park experience with more than 25 popular attractions and Character Greetings.
+By excellent, Disney means no lines for any appeal lasting longer than 10 minutes.

-Here are the wait times I personally experienced for some of the park’s most popular attractions These rides generally face wait times of 1 – 2 hours.
+Here are the wait times I experienced for some of the Park’s most popular attractions.
+These rides generally face wait times of 1 – 2 hours.

 Space Mountain‘s wait time during the event was only 10 minutes.

 Pirates of the Caribbean was 5 minutes.

 Big Thunder Mountain Railroad had a wait time of 5 minutes.